-We spent a week there in a really nice, modern, 3 bedroom condo that sat at the bottom of the hill on the 2nd floor, so we could sit around the living room windows and look down on the entertaining activity on the steep hilled road that the town is built on.
+We spent a week there in a really nice, modern, 3 bedroom condo that sat at the bottom of the hill on the 2nd floor in a building called “The Dell”, so we could sit around the living room windows and look down on the entertaining activity on the steep hilled road that the town is built on.
 Lahinch is well known for two things; Surfing and Hen n Stag parties.
 They even have the hashtag #SurfCity on their town’s sign and though they’ve discouraged the more out of control versions of ’em, the better behaved Stags and Hens (bachelor and bachelorette’s) are still encouraged to celebrate there which makes for great people watching.

-Lahinch is another friendly town with a lot packed into the steep hill it’s based on; clothing shops, hotels, pubs, gifts, pharmacy, tourism and leisure center, a world class golf course, a beach promenade to stroll on, surfing lessons and kayak rentals.
+Lahinch is another friendly town with a lot packed into the steep hill it’s based on; clothing shops, hotels, pubs, gifts, pharmacy, tourism and leisure center, a world class golf course, a beach promenade to stroll along, surfing lessons and kayak rentals.
 It has some great live music coming from Kenny’s.
-I’ve yet to make it up late enough to catch a show myself, but I’ve seen tapings and am determined to make at least one show on the next update.

 In county Galway lies Galway City (where the girls are so pretty, I first set my eyes on sweet Molly Malone).
 Driving around Galway can be a little hair raising with it’s cobble stone streets filled with crowds and narrow pathways the barely fit one car let alone two and foot traffic, but once you find a parking spot and head out on foot, you’re going to love it.
 It’s modern and magically historic all at once.
 My favorite thing to do is just spend half a day wander the streets, popping in and out of shops and stopping to check out the buskers (street performers) that are spread out strategically throughout the city centre.